 I'm Sara

-I'm an Oakland lifestyle photographer specializing in capturing authentic family moments.
+I'm an Oakland lifestyle photographer specializing in capturing authentic newborn and family moments.
 With 15 years in early childhood special education and as a parent, I bring a unique perspective to photography, creating relaxed and meaningful sessions.

 TOp categories